Monthly Archives: June 2024

 She is also a trained shamanic energy medicine practitioner.
 Dione is passionate about tree planting, foraging, growing food, and protecting the natural world – believing that we and nature are one.

 I would like to thank Anne Cater from Random Things Through My Letterbox for inviting me to take part in this blog tour.
+Thank you.

 To follow the rest of the tour check out the schedule: